 Hi Eileen, welcome.
 Yes, I'm a big fan of psychoeducation also.
 I think if folks are better prepared going into therapy, they'll get more from it.

-Please be sure to catch my movie called "7 ways of getting stuck in your therapy".
-It's about powering down the the lower brain first (i.e. one's activation level) before getting into the emotional tough stuff.
+The key idea is about powering down the the lower brain first (i.e. one's activation level) before getting into the emotional tough stuff.

 This concept - once I learned how to manage my client's activation - made an huge difference in helping people change.
 Not only that, it moved them forward in other ways I didn't anticipate.

 I need all help I can get.

 Wow!
 I happened upon your web site after a session with my therapist.
 I wanted to learn more about transference, since I had just had an aha moment and could see this phenonemum at work within a certain interaction.